dbones/dbones.github.io/_posts/2020-01-05-retries-and-deadletters.md

 2. The payload is incorrect and it requires for some sort of manual intervention.
 3. The service code is incorrect and an engineer needs to deploy a code fix.

-These are some of the reason's which pop to mind will writing this post at 4am.
+These are some of the reason's which pop to mind when writing this post at 4am.

 Rabbit has support [deadletter queues](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DeadLetterChannel.html) out of the box, which solves 2 and 3 listed above.